-• October 12, 2019: A shell strikes a truck carrying civilians in Bir al-Abd in the northern Sinai, killing at least nine and wounding six.

-The nine victims are all members of the same family.
+Egyptian authorities dispute the claim, saying the pipeline was a domestic one and connected to a power station in elArish.
+Source: Agence France-Presse [224] - October 12, 2019:A shell strikes a truck carrying civilians in Bir al-Abd in the northern Sinai, killing at least nine and wounding six. - The nine victims are all members of the same family.
 Separately, two explosive devices hit armored vehicles in Bir al-Abd and Rafah, wounding seven members of the security forces.
 There are no immediate claims of responsibility for the attacks.
-Source: Associated Press [218]

-- August 4, 2019:An explosives-filled car speeding on the wrong side of the road in downtown Cairo explodes after colliding with three other cars, killing at least 20 and wounding 47.
+Source: Associated Press [225] - August 4, 2019:An explosives-filled car speeding on the wrong side of the road in downtown Cairo explodes after colliding with three other cars, killing at least 20 and wounding 47.

 The Egyptian government initially claims the explosion resulted from an accidental collision before it reclassifies the incident as a terrorist attack the following day.
 According to authorities, the explosives-filled car had been on its way to carry out an attack elsewhere in the city before the collision.
 The car had been stolen from the Menufia province earlier in the year.
 There are no immediate claims of responsibility but the Egyptian government blames Hasm.
+Sources:

-Sources: Washington Post [219], Wall Street Journal [220] - July 17, 2019 July 18, 2019: Militants pull five civilians from their cars, killing four and kidnapping the fifth.
+Washington Post [226], Wall Street Journal [227] - July 17, 2019 July 18, 2019: Militants pull five civilians from their cars, killing four and kidnapping the fifth.
 Security forces discover four headless bodies in Bir al-Abd in the Sinai on July 17.
 ISIS claims responsibility for the kidnapping and accuses the four victims of being Egyptian spies.
 On July 18, a suicide bomber detonates in a carpark in Sheikh Zuweid near the Gaza border, killing two.
 Security forces say they stopped the bomber before he could reach a security checkpoint, which was the intended target.
 ISIS claims responsibility and claims the bomber killed or wounded five members of the security forces.
-Source: Reuters [221] - June 25, 2019:ISIS militants attack four Egyptian police positions in el-Arish in the Sinai Peninsula, killing eight and wounding two.

-One of the attackers detonates an explosives belt during clashes with Egyptian forces after the attack.
+Source: Reuters [228] - June 25, 2019:ISIS militants attack four Egyptian police positions in el-Arish in the Sinai Peninsula, killing eight and wounding two. - One of the attackers detonates an explosives belt during clashes with Egyptian forces after the attack.
 Three other militants are killed during the clashes.
 ISIS claims responsibility through its Amaq News Agency while claiming it carried out multiple simultaneous raids.
-Sources: Defense Post [222], Al Jazeera [223]
+Sources: Defense Post [229], Al Jazeera [230]